 - displays a hazardous property (for example, flammable) or presents a chemical hazard

 - has other issues (for example, risk of spillage or leakage of liquids)

 If you receive waste, you must ensure the waste matches the written description and that your permit allows you to accept such waste.

 If you are operating under a waste exemption, you must ensure that by accepting any waste you are not contravening the exemption criteria - for example, waste limits.

 You must keep a copy of the waste description for waste you have transferred or received (either electronically or on paper format) for:

-- two years for non-hazardous waste
+- 2 years for non-hazardous waste

-- two years for season tickets
+- 2 years for season tickets

 - three years for hazardous waste consignment notes (different retention periods apply for consignees (receivers) of hazardous waste; see further detail in the hazardous waste guidance)